Psivant/stormmsite/docs/dev-tutorials.md

 ## [A Basic GPU Program in STORMM](./tutorials/tutorial_i)
 Before diving into the molecular mechanics capabilities, understand the means by which STORMM identifies an available GPU, manages memory on the CPU host and GPU device, and transfers data between the two resources.
-For adept developer, the tutorial will also demonstrate the challenges of implementing templated GPU kernels in the context of a C++ program and some fundamental truths about GPU computing strategies.
+For adept developers, the tutorial will also demonstrate the challenges of implementing templated GPU kernels in the context of a C++ program and some fundamental truths about GPU computing strategies.